oVirt/ovirt-site/source/template/reloadableconfiguration.html.md

 ### Open Issues

-1.  -   How to update the scheduled jobs.
+1. How to update the scheduled jobs.
+2. Whether or not to update the values that demand work for fetching, such as parsing.

 ### Dependencies / Related Features